go2tom42/PowerShell/Video/Normalize default track/README.md

 When all is done you will have a new file.
 Say you started with yourfile.mkv, the finished file will be named yourfile.NORMALIZED.mkv.
 The original file IS NOT deleted incase something went wrong. (you can uncomment last line to remove original file)

-Progress Bar version also requires ffprobe, but that is included with ffmpeg
 ## Examples

 Normalize default track use ac3 at 384k, it also downmixes audio to two channels: